Measure Angle and Frequency With Digital Counters

 • Maintaining absolute position references in CNC machines

-• Controlling absolute patient position in CNC and MRI machines
+• Controlling absolute patient position in CAT (Computerized Axial Tomography) and MRI machines

 • Position feedback in robotics of all kinds